bartolomej/concurrent-transaction-executor/README.md

 ## Background

 Transactions arrive to the system in an ordered sequence, where the `N`-th transaction can only affect the `N+M`-th transaction, but not the other way around.
-In other words, if two transactions N and N+1 update the same state, N should always be executed before N+1.
+In other words, if two transactions `N` and `N+1` update the same state, `N` should always be executed before `N+1`.

-So to determine how to efficiently and deterministically execute the transactions concurrently, we must first determine the dependency structure of the transactions.
+To determine how to efficiently and deterministically execute the transactions concurrently, we must first determine their dependency structure.

 This would be easy if the dependencies were statically defined (e.g. at compile-time, in which case we could compile the transaction to have the full knowledge of its dependencies).
 But that is not the case here, since our executor only receives a Go function reference, which can contain arbitrary code and have different dependencies depending on the current state.